 Bigger, better, and cunningly designed to view the beaks from a slight angle, the new box also has two cameras - one for quality video and the second for low-light conditions.
 No more grainy rubbish!

-As well as two cameras, there are also infra-red LEDs and white LEDs, both dimmable for subtle lighting effects or a disco.
-There is also a microphone in there, for the full invasion of privacy, and a sensor on the entrance to detect when the birds come and go.
+As well as two cameras, there are infra-red LEDs and white LEDs, both dimmable for subtle lighting effects or a disco.
+There is a microphone in there, for the full invasion of privacy, and a sensor on the entrance to detect when the birds come and go.
+Note that this sensor is broken, so we aren't counting this year.